"You are a child of the universe, no less than the trees and the stars; you have a right to be here."

-During the same period was an American poet named Robert Frost (1874 – 1963).
-Popular in his lifetime, Frost was regarded for his depictions of rural life and command of American colloquialism, receiving four Pulitzer Prizes and the Congressional Gold Medal.
+During the same period was an American poet named Robert Frost.
+Popular in his lifetime, Frost was regarded for his depictions of rural life and his command of American colloquialism, receiving four Pulitzer Prizes and the Congressional Gold Medal.

 Among the works of Frost, "The Road Not Taken," when paired with "Desiderata," achieves a consonance of tranquility.
 On their own, they stand as great works.
 In combination, textured by their history, they become a complete work.
-That is Zen — parity between Eastern and American spiritualism.
+A parity between Eastern philosophy and American spiritualism.
 Just as ancient as it is modern.
-Christian as it is Buddhist.
-A treatise on balance; whether a sheep herder or a big firm attorney, one can find relevance.
+Christian as it is Taoist.
+A treatise on balance; whether a sheepherder or a big firm attorney, one can find relevance…

 The Road Not Taken and Other Poems – Robert Frost

 The Poems of Max Ehrmann – Max Ehrmann

 Jelsonic – Theme for an Unmade Space Flight, Saying Goodbye in the Rain

 If you enjoy Must Triumph, please consider supporting this podcast and help me do this full-time, become a patron on Patreon (a site where you can monetarily support your favorite content creators).
 As a thank you, you'll get access to transcripts and bonus episodes.
 You can also make a single donation here.